wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is a Class Action Better Than a Single Party Suit?

-A class-action lawsuit is not inherently better than a single person suit, but it is the most viable option when similar claims for injury from large numbers of people exist.
-A class-action lawsuit will allow for the disposal of all the individual claims at once.
-A class-action case is usually the preferable method of legal redress as a single person suit might be impractical to handle due to the individual claim being relatively minor.
+A class-action lawsuit is not inherently better than a single-person suit, but it is the most viable option when similar claims for injury from large numbers of people exist.
+A class-action lawsuit allows for the disposal of all the individual claims at once.
+A class-action case is usually the preferred method of legal redress, as a single-person suit might be impractical due to the minor nature of the claim.

 disclaimer